 Exhibit No. JBG-3 at p.
 1.

-Thus, the ISO has expressly admitted that it purchased between 753 MW and 2714 MW using its Section 202(c) authority. nlist containedits
+Thus, the ISO has expressly admitted that it purchased between 753 MW and 2714 MW using its Section 202(c) authority.
+However, neither December 27, 2000 nor December 28, 2001 are listed in the ISO’s data as days on which the ISO made purchases pursuant to the DOE Order.
+The ISO’s data, which lists only 5 days of DOE purchases is contrary to the statements contained in its many certifications and therefore is inaccurate.

 Second, the ISO’s representations to the DOE indicate that resource deficiencies required it to call on generators to generate, deliver, interchange, and transmit electric energy to it for each of the 34 days.
-In fact, in all 33 of those reports that the ISO filed after its initial report on December 19, 2000, the ISO indicated in the “Summary” sections of the reports that generators had delivered power in response to the CAISO’s prior certificationse ISO’ss, and therefore,pursuant to the DOE Orders on those days that it filed certifications with the DOE.
+In fact, in all 33 of those reports that the ISO filed after its initial report on December 19, 2000, the ISO indicated in the “Summary” sections of the reports that generators had delivered power in response to the CAISO’s prior certifications.
+Any reasonable reading of the ISO’s statements would lead one to believe that the ISO had entered into purchases pursuant to the DOE Orders on those days that it filed certifications with the DOE.
 For example, in response to the Commission Staff’s discovery request Staff/ISO-7B, the ISO provided its “Analysis of Load Forecast, Resource Availability Forecast, and Transmission System Conditions that Call for Certification”, dated and filed with the DOE on January 20, 2001, in which the “Summary” section provides:

 We [the ISO] do not expect an improvement in the conditions described above short of a resolution to the credit concerns, a significant reduction in the demand for electricity and/or the return of a significant amount of generating capacity.
 The CAISO remains very concerned about its ability to contract for necessary power supplies.
 Thus, the conditions that motivated the certification for January 20, 2001 persist and warrant renewed certification.